Choose the right QR code feature

 Pick by risk, not by feature count.

-Start with dynamic or editable QR codes.
+Start with updateable QR codes.

 Explore →Use logo and color controls carefully.